 This is useful for letting users explore any time range in the Insight data.

-To configure a parameter-based Insight query, the Alpana Parameter containing the values must already exist and have multiple values (exactly 2 values) : the start date and end date.
+To configure a parameter-based Insight query, the Alpana Parameter containing the end date.

-Use the panel on the left to select an existing Parameter from the dropdown list, or create a new Parameter using the shortcut button :
+Use the panel on the left to select an existing Parameter from the dropdown list, or create a new Parameter using the shortcut button: